 Compensation Committee Interlocks and Insider Participation.
-During the 2022 fiscal year, Michael J. Berthelot, Kristin Colber-Baker and Charles Beard, Jr. served as Compensation Committee members.
-None of these individuals were, during 2022, an officer or employee of our Company, or was formerly an officer of our Company.
-There were no transactions in 2022 between us and any directors who served as Compensation Committee members for any part of 2022 that would require disclosure by us under SEC rules requiring disclosure of certain relationships and related party transactions.
-During 2022, none of our executive officers served as a director of another entity, one of whose executive officers served on the Compensation Committee, and none of our executive officers served as a member of the compensation committee of another entity, whose executive officers served as a member of our Board.
+During the 2023 fiscal year, Michael J. Berthelot, Kristin Colber-Baker, Charles Beard, Jr. and Lori Tauber Marcus served as Compensation Committee members.
+None of these individuals were, during 2023, an officer or employee of our Company, or was formerly an officer of our Company.
+There were no transactions in 2023 between the Company and any directors who served as Compensation Committee members for any part of 2023 that would require disclosure by us under SEC rules requiring disclosure of certain relationships and related party transactions.
+During 2023, none of our executive officers served as a director of another entity, one of whose executive officers served on the Compensation Committee, and none of our executive officers served as a member of the compensation committee of another entity, whose executive officers served as a member of our Board.